tsprlng/useful-pgp-agent/tools/README.md

 #### Generate Keys on the card

-Key generation needs both the admin PIN and the user PIN (the user PIN is needed to export the new key as a public key).
+Key generation needs both the Admin PIN and the User PIN (the User PIN is needed to export the new key as a public key).

-The user PIN can be provided with the `-p <user-pin-file>`, or interactively on the host computer or via the smartcard reader pinpad.
+The User PIN can be provided with the `-p <user-pin-file>`, or interactively on the host computer or via the smartcard reader pinpad.

 ```